 - Disk usage is more than 90%

-You will keep receiving server health notifications every hour if the issue is not resolved unless you choose to stop health notification setting.
+You will keep receiving server health notifications every hour if the issue is not resolved unless you choose to stop the health notification setting.

 By default, you will receive a “RunCloud Server High Usage” email from RunCloud on server bad health.
 The email will show you the current server load average, memory usage, and disk usage.